First thing you need to know: tampons actually have ingredients.

 Above is the ingredients of Always pads, straight from their website.
 Don’t recognize some of those ingredients?
 We don’t blame you!

 Finally learning what was in their tampons, a few companies decided it was time to go organic.
-Because if you’re fruit can be organic why can’t your tampons be too?
+Because if your fruit can be organic why can’t your tampons be too?

 So What’s the Big Deal About Organic Tampons?